 While social media offers many perks in our lives from both a business and social standpoint, it could also cause you some major legal baggage.
 Think before you post and rid your profile of anything that can be held against you.
 Nowadays, we are so quick to share with the world, that we forget about the importance of privacy.
 Not everything needs to go online, and it may be beneficial to keep some aspects of your life private.
 It will certainly prevent your personal injury case from being diminished unnecessarily.

-With offices in Chelsea and Salem, MA, Spada Law Group provides Boston quality legal representation without the commute into the city with free on-premises or fully validated parking.
+With offices in Chelsea, Peabody, and Newburyport, MA, Spada Law Group provides Boston quality legal representation without the commute into the city with free on-premises or fully validated parking.
 We are here to answer any questions you may have.
 Call Spada Law Group today at 617-889-5000 to discuss your situation.
 The consultation is free and there is absolutely no obligation to hire us.
 We are open Monday through Friday from 9am to 5pm.